Kamov Ka-226: Development

 A twin-turbine version of the successful reciprocating-engined Kamov Ka-26, (the Kamov Ka-126 is the single-turbine version) the Ka-226 was initially announced in 1990.
 Originally developed to meet the requirements of the Russian disaster relief ministry, the aircraft first flew on 4 September 1997.
 Certification to Russian AP-29 "A" and "B" transport categories was granted on 31 October 2003.
 The Ka-226 entered production at "Strela" Orenburg and later in "KumAPP" Kumertau.

-In December 2014 it was reported that India is in agreement with the Russian Federation to produce Ka-226T and Mi-17 on its territory.
 Under a 2011 contract with Russian Ministry of Defence, Kumertau Aviation Production Enterprise completed production of a batch of Ka-226.80 helicopters, which was delivered to the customer on 17 April 2015.
 "The planned scope of the assignment of state contract signed with the Ministry of Defence in 2011 fully implemented with ahead of schedule deliveries.
 Prematurely delivered a large consignment of helicopters.
 Previously, under the state contract with the Russian Defence Ministry were also delivered several Ka-226.80 batches", - said the Managing Director of Kumertau Aviation Production Enterprise (KumAPP) Viktor Novikov.